pvedoya/Timbiriche/README.md

 ## How to adapt it for your project

-Place all your code under `src/main/java`.
-Then, make sure to place the class containing the main method in the appropiate tag inside the `pom.xml` file.
+Place all your code under `src/appLauncher/java`.
+Then, make sure to place the class containing the appLauncher method in the appropiate tag inside the `pom.xml` file.